19-1-skku-oss/sorting-algorithms/README.md

 * Heap Sort (-heap)

 Makefile included for compiling with the command 'make'.
-Output file named 'sorting' with 2 arguments, which first one is the algorithm oo your choice and the second the size of the array to sort. e.g sorting -selection 1000 for a 1000 elements array to be sorted by Selection Algorithm
+Output file named 'sorting' with 2 arguments, which first one is the algorithm of your choice and the second the size of the array to sort.
+For example "./sorting -selection 1000" to sort a 1000 elements array using Selection Sort Algorithm.